 When I explain what makes Bridgeway different to new starters and potential customers, I use a simple analogy; “Remember when you used to have to enter your pin after 2 minutes on your iPhone, so you turned security off because it was a pain?
 And how easy it is now to just use your thumb or finger with TouchID?”

 That is what the industry needs to focus on - making security easier for the everyday user.
-If the stats above are anything to go by, throwing more money at it hasn't delivered.
+If the stats above are anything to go by, throwing more and more money at it hasn't delivered.

 I’ll leave you with my bold statement - comments and challenges always most welcome.